 - You have the opportunity to participate in regularly scheduled networking events.

 The mentoring programs of the GRADUS are open to all young scientists at the University of Stuttgart based on their respective career stage.

 The mentoring programs are targeted for the following groups:

-ExploreScience is a mentoring program for doctoral students from all disciplines of the University of Stuttgart.
-Within this program, two new formats were launched in 2021: Group Mentoring and Peer Mentoring.
+ExploreScience is a mentoring program for doctoral researchers from all disciplines of the University of Stuttgart.
+Within this program, two new formats were launched recently: Group Mentoring and Peer Mentoring.

-The call for applications for the gourp mentoring is closed.
-The next call will be announced in November 2022.
+The call for applications in the AdvanceScience Program 2022 is closed.
+The next call will be published in spring 2023.

 With the mentoring programs, we want to support the mentees in recognizing their opportunities and potentials, thus shaping their own personal and professional development.